About + Q&A

 What Does Subscribing Get You?

-Free tiers are free - you provide an email, you sign in and can see other things I've made on this site.
-You can also see the secret contact page where the email for purchasing inquiries and commissions lives.
-You'll get an email when there's a new post - "wow art right to your inbox!" - but you can also unsubscribe from those if you want (because "wow more stuff in the inbox" is an understandably overwhelmed mood), my feelings aren't hurt by that.
+Subscribing is free - you provide an email, you sign in and can see some other things I've made on this site.
+You can also see the secret announcement with the email address for purchasing inquiries and commissions.
+Sometimes you'll get an email when there's a new post - "wow art right to your inbox!" - but you can also unsubscribe from those if you want (because who wants more emails?), my feelings aren't hurt by that.

 Do you do NFTs at all?